ocefpaf/qartod_manuals/docs/ADCP.md

 thresholds to maximize the value of their QC effort.

-Sensors continue to become “smarter” and interoperable.
+Sensors continue to become "smarter" and interoperable.
 For example, some QC procedures may be

 embedded within the sensor instrumentation package.
 Significant components of metadata will reside in the